mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

     ```
     vim /etc/default/grub
     # add or modify: GRUB_CMDLINE_LINUX="systemd.unified_cgroup_hierarchy=0"
-    update-grub && reboot now
+    update-grub
     ```

-After that, reboot your host and make the changes take effect.
+After that, reboot your host in order for the changes to take effect.

 #### <a id="cgroupv1"></a>Configuring cgroup v1